 Hip, hop, hooray!
 Many of the Florida and California theme parks that were temporarily closed because of COVID-19 are starting to reopen.
 In Florida, Universal Orlando Resort reopened its parks to the public June 5 with limited capacity and temperature checks in place.
-Walt Disney World Resort reopened Magic Kingdom Park and Disney's Animal Kingdom on July 11.
-EPCOT and Disney's Hollywood Studios will follow July 15.
+Walt Disney World Resort reopened Magic Kingdom Park and Disney's Animal Kingdom on July 11, and EPCOT and Disney's Hollywood Studios followed July 15.

 Over on the West Coast, things are starting to hop along.
 The San Diego Zoo and Safari Park reopened June 20.
 Universal CityWalk Hollywood began a limited reopening June 10.
 And Disneyland Resort reopened Downtown Disney on July 9.